 Proper diet is vital to keeping Yorkshire Terriers healthy.
 However, you must keep in mind their small size and specific nutritional needs while choosing the best dog food for Yorkies.
 Feed Yorkshire Terriers a few calories daily, but that should be enough to nourish their silky, exotic coat.
-The dog has a sensitive stomach, and you must consider this factor while selecting the right kind of food for your pooch.
+The breed has a sensitive stomach, and you must consider this factor while selecting the right kind of food for your pooch.

 The Calorie Amount in Yorkie Food